 As a watch itself and also an entire collection, the Blancpain Fifty Fathoms is one of the most iconic dive watches of the lot – and the modern version is the worthy descendant of what was one of the earliest dive watches ever created.
 Its reputation is immense.
 Modern-day versions were usually more on the luxurious side, with polished cases and beautiful finishes.
 Today, the brand unveils a new version that has a more “tool-watch” attitude.
 Meet the Blancpain Fifty Fathoms Automatique 5015 now in a titanium & black dial version.

-The Blancpain Fifty Fathoms was developed in 1953 with French military divers, Bob Maloubier and Claude Riffaud who needed a rugged, functional watch for their perilous underwater missions.
+The Blancpain Fifty Fathoms was developed in 1953 by Jacques Fiechter, CEO of Blancpain at the time and a scuba diving fan.
+It was later refined (with the addition of magnetic shielding) with French military divers, Bob Maloubier and Claude Riffaud who needed a rugged, functional watch for their perilous underwater missions.
 It is often regarded as the archetype of the dive watch.
-Together with the Submariner, it defined the category: a robust, highly legible watch, water-resistant to great depths (91 metres, in this instance) and equipped with a unidirectional rotating bezel to time dives.
+Together with the Zodiac Sea Wolf and the Rolex Submariner, it defined the category: a robust, highly legible watch, water-resistant to great depths (91 metres, in this instance) and equipped with a unidirectional rotating bezel to time dives.

 The Fifty Fathoms comes in a bevy of incarnations but the most emblematic remains the ref.
 5015, the 45mm Automatique model with a black dial and steel case.
 As mentioned, beautiful but some may feel it lacks a bit of tool-watch toughness.
 Problem solved, as now there is a new titanium variant of the ref.
 5015 fitted with an ebony-black dial (it is already available with a blue dial), which could very well become a favourite for fans of the watch.